 - China launched Chang'e 1, its first lunar orbiter.

 - A storm with winds up to 130km/h (80mph) and waves of up to eight metres (26ft) high in the Gulf of Mexico was responsible for the deaths of 18 workers who were killed during the evacuation of their oil rig.

 I'll Be Back

-Comet 17P/Holmes has an elliptical orbit and all being well should visit the inner Solar System again in 2014.
-Astronomers calculate the closest approach to the Sun will occur on 27 March, when the comet will be at its brightest.
+Comet 17P/Holmes has an elliptical orbit and all being well should visit the inner Solar System again every seven years.
+Nothing of note occurred in 2014.
+The next return will be around 2021 with perihelion on 19 February, 2021.
 What will happen then is anyone's guess, but the anticipation is always good.